medialab/xan/docs/cookbook/dataviz.md

 ### Distributions

-Using the `-D/--distribution` scale, `xan spark` is also able to display target series distribution, along with useful information such as the mean, the median etc.
+Using the `-D/--distribution` scale, `xan spark` is also able to display the distribution of your series instead, along with useful information such as the mean, the median etc.

 Like other commands, it also knows how to change the scale used to represent the values.
 Here I am going to use the `--log` flag, which is a shorthand for `--scale log`, to display the distribution of two columns from the `series.csv` file: